Asian Markets Extend Global Rally As Trump Fuels Trade Deal Hope - UrduPoint

 Asian Markets Extend Global Rally As Trump Fuels Trade Deal Hope

-Asian markets rallied Wednesday after Donald Trump hailed "very good" phone talks with Xi Jinping and said they would meet at the G20 next week, renewing hopes of a deal to end a painful China-US trade war that has jolted the global economy
+Asian markets rallied Wednesday after Donald Trump hailed "very good" phone talks with Xi Jinping and said they would meet at the G20 next week, renewing hopes for a deal to end a bruising trade war

-Hong Kong, (UrduPoint / Pakistan Point News - 19th Jun, 2019 ):Asian markets rallied Wednesday after Donald Trump hailed "very good" phone talks with Xi Jinping and said they would meet at the G20 next week, renewing hopes of a deal to end a painful China-US trade war that has jolted the global economy.
+Hong Kong, (UrduPoint / Pakistan Point News - 19th Jun, 2019 ):Asian markets rallied Wednesday after Donald Trump hailed "very good" phone talks with Xi Jinping and said they would meet at the G20 next week, renewing hopes for a deal to end a bruising trade war.

 The US president's comments provided a much needed boost to investors after a month of volatility sparked by his shock decision to hit China with fresh tariffs, ending months of apparently positive negotiations.